Program Director: John N. Morris, Ph.D.

 With Brown University, the program conducted pioneering work demonstrating the value of hospice care for terminally ill patients.
 It also played the lead role under several government contracts to design and implement a new method called the Resident Assessment Instrument - Minimum Data Set (RAI-MDS) to assess the abilities and needs of residents in nursing homes, and use the information obtained to determine the quality of nursing home care.

-As a result of their work, similar assessment and care planning tools have been developed in many different countries.
-This group assumed a leadership role in the development of an international group of like-minded researchers known as interRAI.
+As a result of this work, similar assessment and care planning tools have been developed in many different countries.
+Dr. Morris assumed a leadership role in the development of an international group of like-minded researchers known as interRAI.
 Their efforts have opened up research opportunities in Canada and elsewhere, facilitating IFAR's access to unique research-quality international data sets for persons in nursing homes, home care, and other care settings.

 The Quality of Care and Health-Care Standards Program also has a well-established track record of conducting randomized controlled trials in nursing homes and the community, beginning with studies that showed how exercise and nursing rehabilitation interventions can prevent functional decline in nursing home residents.